This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 11. Enjoy an insanely delicious cinnamon roll at Sankt Peders Bageri, the oldest bakery in Denmark

-12. Visit the colorful Freetown Christiania, an alternative neighborhood/hippie commune
+12. Visit the colorful Freetown Christiania, an alternative neighborhood with galleries, cafés and quaint shops

-13. Go skiing at “Copenhill”, an artificial ski slope and recreational area set to open in October
+13. Go skiing at “Copenhill”, an old waste plant turned artificial ski slope and recreational area

 14. Head underground at the Cisterns, an old reservoir turned exhibition venue